-Manage, edit and creatively design travel photos at home
+Manage, edit and creatively design holiday photos at home

-When the trip comes to an end, it is time to start thinking about going back home.
-Your memory cards are full of beautiful vacation photos and your head full of unforgettable impressions of the trip.
-In order to keep this for a long time and to avoid wasting your time selecting and editing the photos, we are giving you here some tips on how to save valuable time organizing and reworking your photos.
+It is time to start thinking about going back home when your holiday comes to an end.
+Your memory cards are full of beautiful holiday photos and your head is full of unforgettable memories of your time on holiday.
+Here are a couple of tips on how to save time when selecting and editing photos.

 Sorting out travel photos regularly

-It is annoying when vacation photos that you love are lost or deleted by a technical defect.
-To minimize the loss of photos, think about saving your photos regularly on a different medium.
-It is recommended to export the photos taken to a laptop every evening or directly upload them to a cloud.
-In this way, you are prepared if your camera has a defect or your smartphone is lost.
-Some DSLR cameras have a WLAN function.
-This is the easiest way to transfer your photos not just to a cloud but also to your smartphone.
+It can be frustrating when your favourite holiday photos go missing or are deleted due to a system error.
+To minimise the loss of photos, think about saving your photos regularly on a separate system.
+It is recommended to export the photos taken to a laptop every evening or directly upload them to the cloud.
+This way, you are well prepared in case your camera breaks or you lose your smartphone.
+As some DSLR cameras have a wireless network, this is the easiest way to transfer your photos not just to the cloud, but also to your smartphone.

-Taking good care of your photos is the best option to save time.
-If you have your roughly assorted selection at home on the laptop, it’s best to sort them by the shooting date.
-You will get a chronological overview of your photos taken.
+The best way to save time is to regularly sort through your photos.
+If you have roughly decided on which photos you would like, its best to put them in date order.
+This is a great way to organise your photos because you will have a chronological view of the photos you have taken.
 This is especially helpful if you have taken photos with different devices and you now want to merge both photo folders.

-Make sure that all devices have the same time and date settings before the trip starts.
+Make sure that all devices have the same time and date settings before going on holiday.

-Just because of the reduced photo equipment on trips and the difficult lighting conditions in some instances, many photos have to be edited afterwards.
-On the Internet you can find many fee-based and free programs for picture editing.
-For the smartphone, there are a number of apps that facilitate photo management and editing.
+A lot of photos need to be edited afterwards either due to bad lighting or if you were not able to take a lot of camera accessories with you on holiday.
+On the internet you can find many fee-based and free programs for editing photos.
+For smartphones, there are a number of apps available, which allow you to edit and organise your photos.
 Once you have found a suitable program, you should initially examine and, if necessary, edit the following basic aspects.

 Focusing on the essentials

 The first step in picture editing should always be cropping the pictures.
-Put the focus on the essentials and cut off disturbing picture elements.
-By properly cropping the images, you can also apply photo techniques such as the “rule of thirds” later.
-If your subject looks crooked on the photo, it’s best to align it with the horizon and by doing this you straighten the subject to achieve a harmonious effect.
+Focus on the important parts of the photo and cut out any parts, which you don’t want in it.
+If you properly crop your photos, you can then use photography techniques like the “rule of thirds”.
+In case the subject on your photo looks crooked, you need to align it with the horizon and by doing this you straighten the subject to achieve a harmonious effect.

 Creating the right light

-Photos taken in RAW format contain more information about the lighting situation at the time of shooting and make it easier for the photographer to find the right light while editing the photos.
-If the photo is too dark, you can edit the brightness and the lights of the photo.
-Be careful not to lose the contrast in the picture.
-If the picture is too lifeless, you should increase the contrast.
-Also a change in the colour temperature and the white balance can make the colours in the picture look different.
-If a colour dominates the picture too much, you can manually adjust it in the colour settings.
+Photos taken in RAW format contain more information about the lighting situation of when the photo was taken, which makes it easier for the photographer to find the right type of lighting when editing the photos.
+If the photo is too dark, you can edit the brightness and the lighting on the photo.
+Be careful not to lose the contrast in the photo.
+If the photo is too lifeless, you should increase the contrast.
+Also, a change in the colour temperature and the white balance can make the colours in your photo look different.
+If a certain colour dominates your photo too much, you can manually adjust it by going into colour settings.

-Please note that excessive sharpening will also increase the noise of the picture.
+Please note that excessive sharpening will also increase the noise of your photo.
 Therefore, you should try to find a good balance between sharpness, contrast and light.

-The right organization and management of your travel photos can be done quickly and easily if you regularly sort and temporarily store your photos.
-In this way you save time after the vacation and can concentrate on the picture editing.
-When editing your photos, always keep in mind the situation in which the photo was taken.
-Doing so, you will have a reference frame for editing and can rework your photos as true-to-reality as possible.
+The right organisation and management of your holiday photos can be done quickly and easily if you regularly sort through and temporarily store your photos on a separate system.
+By doing so, you will have more time at home to edit your photos.
+When editing your photos always keep in mind the situation in which the photo was taken.
+This way, you will have a reference frame for editing and can rework your photos as realistically as possible.